-Consider two verticals at a distance of 1500 miles, corresponding to a take off angle of about 8 degrees.
-The gain is about +2 dBi and will produce a received signal level of about S9+9 dB.
-The ideal antenna working with a vertical would produce a level of S9+11 dB.
 At 1500 miles, the 1/4 wavelength high dipoles would give a received signal level of about S8+5dB.
 The ideal antenna would have a gain of +4 dBi at a take off angle of 8 degrees.
 The ideal antenna would sacrifice signal level at close range for more signal at long range.

 Where does the EH Antenna fit into this picture?
-For a 12:1 Length/diameter ratio the EH Antenna has a gain of about -8 dB to -10 dB compared to a 1/2 wave dipole 1/4 wavelength above ground, when it is mounted vertically.
-For an L/D ratio of 6, at low angles the EH Antenna is about 4 dB over a 1/4 wave vertical.
+For a 12:1 Length/diameter ratio the EH Antenna (at very high angles) has a gain of about -8 dB to -10 dB compared to a 1⁄2 wave dipole 1⁄4 wavelength above ground, when it is mounted vertically.
+For an L/D ratio of 3, at low angles the EH Antenna is about 4 dB over a 1⁄4 wave vertical.
 We have drawn relative performance curves for the two EH Antenna configurations using red circles and red lines on the plot of Figure 6.
 It is an excellent antenna for low angle (DX) radiation.
-The plot assumes a height of 1/4 wavelength for the DX antenna.
-However, at a height of 0.1 wavelengths the gain would only be reduced about 4 dB.
+The plot assumes a height of 1⁄4 wavelength for the DX antenna.
+However, at a height of 0.1 wavelengths the gain would only be reduced about 4 dB, essentially making it equal to a 1⁄4 wavelength vertical with 120 radials.

 The gain over a vertical was determined by measurement.
 An EH Antenna was compared to a standard AM Broadcast antenna.
-Also, a 40 meter EH Antenna was compared to a 1/2 wavelength vertical antenna.
+Also, a 40 meter EH Antenna was compared to a 1⁄2 wavelength vertical antenna.
 Although the EH Antenna was better at low angles, the vertical was better at high angles.
 There have been other tests on other frequencies, with consistent results.